 The first thing to recognize is that if you’ve been diagnosed with osteoporosis or low bone density (osteopenia), it’s not your fault!

 Osteoporosis sneaks up on millions of people each and every year.
 We simply have no way of knowing that our bones are getting weaker, often until it’s too late.

 That is of course unless you’re getting regular DEXA scans (bone density scans).
-The problem with DEXAs unfortunately is that most of us aren’t told to get one until we’re in our mid sixties.
+The problem with DEXAs, unfortunately, is that most of us aren’t told to get one until we’re in our mid-sixties.
 The second problem is that they cost $100 or more and are often only covered by insurance every two years.
 (For any of you in your forties or fifties reading this, this should be a big hint: get a DEXA sooner rather than later!)

 And realize that you are not alone.
 According to the National Osteoporosis Foundation, about 8 million women and two million men have osteoporosis in the U.S.

 Most of us are unaware of how many people osteoporosis affects.
-Unfortunately, osteoporosis awareness campaigns are mostly non-existent in comparison to the money invested into raising awareness for breast cancer and other life threatening diseases, even though they often affect far less people than osteo!
+Unfortunately, osteoporosis awareness campaigns are mostly non-existent in comparison to the money invested in raising awareness for breast cancer and other life threatening diseases, even though they often affect far less people than osteo!

 A few quick facts: